versavel/openai-api-getting-started/README.md

 ## Next steps

 ### Learn to write better prompts
-There is a useful and free course [ChatGPT Prompt Engineering for Developers](https://www.deeplearning.ai/short-courses/chatgpt-prompt-engineering-for-developers/) which teaches how to write better prompts to interact with GPT or other LLMs.
+There is a free useful course [ChatGPT Prompt Engineering for Developers](https://www.deeplearning.ai/short-courses/chatgpt-prompt-engineering-for-developers/) which teaches how to write better prompts to interact with GPT or other LLMs.

 ### More information about the OpenAI API platform